geloczi/synologydotnet-audiostation-wpf/README.md

 # SynAudio

 Synology AudioStation like desktop application.
 It is already in a stable working state, but it is under heavy development.
+Built on top of my [SynologyDotNet.AudioStation](https://github.com/geloczigeri/synologydotnet-audiostation) package.

 ![plot](./assets/artists.png)

+## What's working
-* Streaming from Synology NAS
+* Streaming from Synology NAS using the Audio Station shared library (personal music library support will be implemented later)
-* WAV or MP3 stream support
+* WAV or MP3 streaming support
-* Browse artist
+* Browse artists
-* Browse albums in an artist
+* Browse albums of an artist
 * Browse songs in an album or all albums of an artist.
 * Display covers
 * Rate song